Netanya: Neighborhoods

+Kiryat Eliezer

+Kiryat Eliezer (Hebrew: קריית אליעזר) is an industrial neighborhood named after Eliezer Kaplan in eastern Netanya.
+It is also known as Kiryat Eliezer Kaplan Industrial Zone and the Old Industrial Zone.
+It was established in 1950 when units built for packing produce were set up to support the surrounding orchards.
+Later, large factories and workshops were established to provide jobs for the city's residents and new immigrants.
+The Ort Leibowitz Vocational School was established in Kiryat Eliezer.
+In the 1960s, students from African countries studied there, as part of Israel's cooperation with developing countries.

 Kiryat Sanz

 In 1956, a beachfront in northern Netanya was selected as a home base for the Sanzer Hasidim by its leader, Rabbi Yekusiel Yehudah Halberstam.
 Halberstam established kindergartens, boys' and girls' schools, yeshivas, seminaries, synagogues, a children's home for orphaned and needy girls, an old-age home, and a hospital.
 In addition to religious services, Kiryat Sanz had a diamond polishing factory built by a New York diamond merchant.
 Halberstam established his court here in 1960.
 Following his death in 1994, his eldest son, Rabbi Zvi Elimelech Halberstam, known as the Sanzer Rebbe, became the spiritual leader of the Sanz community in Israel.
 In 2010, Kiryat Sanz had a population of approximately 1000 families.
 Most of the older generation are Holocaust survivors.
 Besides its educational facilities for boys and girls from elementary to post-graduate, there are five synagogues, a mikveh, a printing house, a religious hotel, a religious nursing school, and the Laniado Hospital, which encompasses two medical centers, a children's hospital, a geriatric center and a nursing school, serving a regional population of over 450,000.